Sagmo/VueTsPhaser_Boilerplate/README.md

 ### (A small) Installation Guide

-Download and Install nodejs from: https://nodejs.org/en/download/ This should also give you npm.
+Download and Install nodejs from: [https://nodejs.org/en/download/].
+This should also give you npm.

-You can then install vue/cli from: https://cli.vuejs.org/guide/installation.html Or just run the command:
+You can then install vue/cli from: [https://cli.vuejs.org/guide/installation.html], or just run the command:

 ```
 npm install -g @vue/cli